 Influenced by workshops and training sessions she has participated in at the Lincoln Center Institute for Aesthetic Education in New York City, Dr. Brooks has developed and taught a variety of academic courses at Butler.
 These include a non-traditional, listening-based approach to music appreciation for non-music majors, as well as a two-semester First Year Seminar sequence based on Classical Music and Society, which incorporates critical thinking, reading, writing, and speaking.
 In demand as a clinician for student musicians and teaching colleagues alike, her recent lectures and recitals have included presentations for the IMEA convention, the College Music Society's Institute for Gender and Music, and a lecture-recital at a conference celebrating women in music held at Ohio University.
 In addition, Dr. Brooks presents the pre-concert lectures for the Ensemble Music Society.

-Dr. Brooks was a 2001 recipient of a Creative Renewal Arts Fellowship from the Arts Council of Indianapolis.
+In 2013, Dr. Brooks received the inaugural Faculty Award for Distinguished Service and Leadership from Butler University, and in 2001, she received a Creative Renewal Arts Fellowship from the Arts Council of Indianapolis.